nazmulidris/r3bl_terminal_async/README.md

    [`SharedWriter`] directly.
 But you can if you need to. [`SharedWriter`] can be cloned and is thread-safe.
 However, there is only one instance of [`Readline`] per [`TerminalAsync`] instance.

-2. Generate a spinner (indeterminate progress).
+2. Generate a spinner (indeterminate progress indicator).
 This spinner works concurrently with the rest of your program.
-You have to call this while the [`Readline::readline()`] is active, which also happens when [`TerminalAsync::get_readline_event()`] is called.
-You can suspend concurrent output from all the [`SharedWriter`] instances that are associated with one [`Readline`] instance.
+When the [`Spinner`] is active it automatically pauses output from all the [`SharedWriter`] instances that are associated with one [`Readline`] instance.
+Typically a spawned task clones its own [`SharedWriter`] to generate its output.
 This is useful when you want to show a spinner while waiting for a long-running task to complete.
-Please look at the docs for [`Readline`] itself to get a deeper understanding of its mental model.
+Please look at the example to see this in action, by running `cargo run --example terminal_async`.
+   Then type `starttask1`, press Enter.
+Then type `spinner`, press Enter.

 3. Use tokio tracing with support for concurrent `stout` writes.
 If you choose to log to `stdout` then the concurrent version ([`SharedWriter`]) from this crate will be used.
 This ensures that the concurrent output is supported even for your tracing logs to `stdout`.

 4. You can also plug in your own terminal, like `stdout`, or `stderr`, or any other terminal that implements [`SendRawTerminal`] trait for more details.

 This crate can detect when your terminal is not in interactive mode.
 Eg: when you pipe the output of your program to another program.
 In this case, the `readline` feature is disabled.
 Both the [`TerminalAsync`] and [`Spinner`] support this functionality.
 So if you run the examples in this crate, and pipe something into them, they won't do anything.
 Here's an example:

 ```bash
 # This will work.